vcsmy/tidygen/docs/grant/roadmap.md

 ## Conclusion

-This roadmap represents a comprehensive plan for transforming iNeat ERP Community Edition into a leading open-source ERP solution with cutting-edge Web3 integration.
+This roadmap represents a comprehensive plan for transforming TidyGen ERP Community Edition into a leading open-source ERP solution with cutting-edge Web3 integration.
 The phased approach ensures steady progress while maintaining system stability and user satisfaction.
 Through community-driven development and strategic partnerships, we will achieve our vision of democratizing access to enterprise-grade business management tools while pioneering the future of decentralized business operations.